 6. TRY THE TDF RAFFLE – ONE MORE WAY TO PLAY

 Theatre Development Fund (TDF) is a great resource for Broadway tickets at a discount for eligible members.
 When it comes to those hard-to-get Ham seats, TDF has not offered a discount to date; but, the grand prize of their spring raffle was a pair of house seats to the show.
-(House seats are considered the best in the theatre.)
 When the raffle comes around, usually seasonally, entrants are asked to make a $5 donation to enter for the chance to win.
 (There is another way to enter sans fee to comply with New York law.)
 Keep an eye on TDF and the potential for a raffle at tdf.org.

 Tons of Hamilfans have flown to New York City to watch the magic.
-But productions of Hamilton are opening up in other cities, beginning with Chicago.
-The Chicago production of Hamilton officially opens on October 19, but begins performances September 27.
+But productions of Hamilton are playing other cities, beginning with a sit-down run in Chicago.
+Check out tour dates here.
+The London production premiered December 6, 2017, at the Victoria Palace Theatre.